ayeshakhawar217-cmd/FSFD-Net-real-vs-deepfake-detection/README.md

 ## License

-This project is intended for research and educational purposes only.
+FSFD-Net is released under the Apache License 2.0.
+The code is provided for research, educational, and development purposes.
+See the [LICENSE](LICENSE) file for details.